its-rajesh/Audio-Bleeding-Removal/README.md

 ### Performance of Proposed Models

-I have proposed various models listed below and compared them with the baseline KAMIR (Kernel Additive Modeling for Interference Reduction) algorithm.
-The median source-to-distortion ratio (SDR) is shown.
+I developed several bleeding removal models and compared their performance against the baseline KAMIR (Kernel Additive Modeling for Interference Reduction) algorithm.
+The median source-to-distortion ratio (SDR) for each model is presented below:

 | Models | Vocal | Bass | Drums | Others | Overall SDR |